Samson: Death by suicide

-Samson's death was a suicide attack

 In Arabic language media, the story of Samson's suicide is often described as the first suicide attack.

 Multiple writers in English have also interpreted Samson's suicide and the associated killing of thousands of Philistines as a suicide attack, portrayed in a positive light by the text, and compared him to those responsible for the September 11 attacks.

 The story of Samson, as told by John Milton in Samson Agonistes, was one of the examples of "Suicide bombers in Western literature" included in a study by Japanese-born German academic Arata Takeda.

 Takeda's article was published by Contemporary Justice Review.

 Takeda's other examples were Ajax, The Robbers, and The Just Assassins.

 He also covered the same concept in his thesis for doctorate from the University of Tübingen.

 His conclusion that "suicide bombings are not the expressions of specific cultural peculiarities or exclusively religious fanaticisms.
 Instead, they represent a strategic option of the desperately weak who strategically disguise themselves under the mask of apparent strength, terror, and invincibility".